NATO Halves Size Of Russia's Mission, Accuses Moscow Of 'Aggressive Actions'

-NATO has confirmed to RFE/RL reports that the size of Russia's mission to the alliance has been cut to half after eight member of the Russian diplomatic team were revealed to be members of Moscow's intelligence services.
+NATO has expelled eight members of Russia's mission to the alliance after they were revealed to belong to Moscow's intelligence services and cut the mission's size in half, a NATO official told RFE/RL.

-An alliance official told RFE/RL that the alliance had "strengthened our deterrence and defense in response to Russia’s aggressive actions," but was still willing to engage in dialogue.
+The official said that the alliance had "strengthened our deterrence and defense in response to Russia's aggressive actions," but was still willing to engage in dialogue.

 "We can confirm that we have withdrawn the accreditation of eight members of the Russian Mission to NATO, who were undeclared Russian intelligence officers," the official, who spoke under the condition of anonymity, told RFE/RL.